PnS2018/pns2018.github.com/session_03.md

 The second part of the name "Learning" is also a misleading word.
 The "learning" process (via training) intends to improve the generalization in unseen examples.
 However, the concept does not associate with "learning" in the biological sense.
 The entire "learning" process is carried out by some powerful optimization algorithms (we called them "training" algorithms).

 This is another example where computer scientists gave a terrible yet catchy name (the first example is "Computer Science" itself, check [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/1a-overview-and-introduction-to-lisp/) for reason).
-Yann Lecun, one of the founding fathers of DL, proposed to rename "Deep Learning" to "Differentiable
+Yann LeCun, one of the founding fathers of DL, proposed to rename "Deep Learning" to "Differentiable
 Programming" in a recent [Facebook post](https://www.facebook.com/yann.lecun/posts/10155003011462143).
 This is by far the most accurate definition.
 First, all modern DL models up to date are differentiable.
-And the optimization algorithms finds a set of optimal parameters that "program" the model to exhibit some desired behaviors.
+Second, the optimization algorithms finds a set of optimal parameters that "program" the model to exhibit some desired behaviors.

-We have to remember that DL consists of many extremely useful and powerful tools.
+We have to remember that DL consists of many useful and powerful tools.
 However, DL alone is not AI, or Machine Learning.

 __Remark__: To be exact, differentiable models are the largest family of DL models.
 However, there are DL models that are not differentiable and do not use SGD to optimize (e.g., some Reinforcement Learning algorithms).

 ## Artificial Neuron

-Artificial Neural Networks (ANNs) are machine learning models that are inspired by neuroscience findings and are constructed by a mathematical abstraction of functionality of biological neurons.
+Artificial Neural Networks (ANNs) are machine learning models that are inspired by neuroscience findings and are constructed by a mathematical abstraction of the functionality of biological neurons.

 ---